gglessner/PBEWithMD5AndDESdecrypt/README.md

    - Verify ciphertext format
    - Consider different salt configurations
    - Iteration count may exceed 5000
+3. **"Invalid salt format"**: Ensure salt is either valid base64 or hexadecimal format

 ### Performance Tips

 - Use specific salt when known (faster than brute force)
+- **Hex salts are automatically detected** - no need to convert to base64
+- **1000 iterations are tested first** - most common default for PBEWithMD5AndDES
 - For large iteration counts, consider increasing the range in the code
 - Monitor system resources during long-running tests

 ## Contributing

 Contributions are welcome!
 Please ensure any modifications maintain compatibility with the existing PBE standard and include appropriate testing.